schemburkar/octocat.dev/_posts/improving-developer-productivity-with-github.md

 The critical piece of any source control system is how easy is it to implement a developer workflow.
 We had to take into consideration the existing process that was already in place, while trying to shift towards a more standardized workflow.

-We decided to work on feature branches while giving the team a central *team* branch for collaboration and validations.
+It was decided to work on feature branches while giving the team a central *team* branch for collaboration and validations.

 ![Branches](https://octocat.dev/assets/blog/improving-developer-productivity-github/Branches.png)

+The feature branches are lightweight and easy to create, merge or delete.

+The developer is free to switch between branches depending on the task at hand, reducing complexities in managing shippable code.

 **Workflow setups**